All Episodes

 This is a typical boom-bust cycle.

-The cycle is busted.
+The cycle has busted.

-As we look at this, and this again, you know, I'm not bragging when I say that we forecast this.
+And you know what surprises me, as we look at this, and this again, you know, I'm not bragging when I say that we forecast this.

 It's in my book, Trends 2000.

-All over the world, house of cards economies, built on a foundation of low interest rates, are collapsing.
+All over the world, house of cards economies built on a foundation of low interest rates are collapsing.

 And as the economies went down, so did their currencies.

-Now, the same people that did not see this coming, all of a sudden have the arrogance to tell us what's going to happen next.
+Now, the same people that did not see this coming all of a sudden have the arrogance to tell us what's going to happen next.

-I mean, they didn't see it coming and now they're saying it doesn't mean anything?
+I mean, they didn't see it coming, and now they're saying it doesn't mean anything.

 You know, it does mean a lot.